What you'll build

 Pick one of these

-- Option 7 — Propose your ownGot a clear idea tied to your field or workflow?
+- Propose your ownGot a clear idea tied to your field or workflow?
 Pitch it.
-Must be approved by the instructor before Week 4 begins.
+It must take real input you didn't type by hand, and end in an artifact you can send to someone.
+Approved by the instructor before you start.

 Requirements